Skip to main content

 Tags on child spans

-You can set tags on any span — the gateway aggregates tags across a trace’s spans into the trace-level tag list shown in the Dashboard.
+You can set tags on any span.
+The gateway aggregates tags across a trace’s spans into the trace-level tag list shown in the Dashboard.

 Filtering by tags